mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-11-cookbook-development-with-rakefile.md

 |----------|-------------------------------------------|-------------------------|
 | Lint     | Ensures that code meets standards         | chef exec rake -t style |
 | Test     | Ensures that code runs and is ready to go | chef exec rake -t test  |

+We run our `rake` within the chef ruby environment, so we prepend it with `chef exec` which says "run this with chef's built-in ruby".
+That makes everything much more consistent and easy, especially considering we're using cookstyle and kitchen gems here.

 To run your linting, just run `chef exec rake -t style`.
 This will run **both** [cookstyle](https://github.com/chef/cookstyle) and [foodcritic](http://www.foodcritic.io/) on your cookbooks.
 We've found both linting tools to be helpful.
 Cookstyle is an more sane wrapper around rubocop.